Collision Insurance Explained: What It Covers, Costs & When You Need It

 Required Coverage for Financed and Leased Vehicles

-If you finance or lease your vehicle, collision insurance isn't legally required by the state, but your lender or leasing company will mandate it.
-This requirement protects their financial interest since they technically own the vehicle until you complete payments.
-Lenders typically require both collision and comprehensive coverage as part of full physical damage protection.
+If you finance or lease your vehicle, collision insurance isn't legally required by your state, but your lender or leasing company will mandate it.
+This requirement protects their financial interest since they technically own or hold a lien on the vehicle.
+Lenders and lessors typically require both collision and comprehensive coverage as part of full physical damage protection.

 Leasing companies impose particularly strict insurance requirements.
-Most lessors require collision coverage with maximum deductibles between $500 and $1,000, along with liability limits significantly higher than state minimums.
-For example, some lease agreements require $100,000/$300,000 bodily injury liability and $50,000 property damage liability, far exceeding many state requirements.
+Most lessors require collision coverage with maximum deductibles of $500–$1,000, along with liability limits significantly higher than state minimums — such as $100,000/$300,000 bodily injury and $50,000 property damage coverage, far exceeding many state baselines.
+Always confirm requirements with your specific lender before purchasing a policy.

 Your lender must be listed as the "loss payee" on your policy, meaning claim payments go directly to them if the vehicle is totaled.
-Many lessors also require gap insurance, which covers the difference between your vehicle's actual cash value and remaining loan balance.
-Some leases include gap coverage in the monthly payment.
+Many lessors also require gap insurance, which covers the difference between your vehicle's actual cash value and the remaining loan or lease balance.

 Lender Requirements